 10 Potent Home Remedies for Bad Breath That Work a Treat!

 Hi.
-I have awful smelling breath that is really disgusting and embarrassing.
+I have awful smelling breath that is really disgusting and quite embarrassing.
 And it doesn't matter how often I brush and floss my teeth either.
 What are some of the best natural remedies and ways to get rid of this problem?

 Bad breath or halitosis is a very common problem.
 Chewing on a piece of mint or reaching for some gum are two of the most common remedies of choice, however, these don't address the underlying cause at all.